Finding Legal Help

 - any combination of these kinds of services

-See the Utah State Bar's Overview of Public Service Programs, Information, and Resources web page for more information about working with lawyers
+The Utah State Bar's Overview of Public Service Programs, Information, and Resources web page has more information about working with lawyers.

-The Utah State Bar's Consumer Assistance Program is designed to help resolve conflicts between clients and their attorneys.
-This program also allows you to file a complaint against an attorney besides your own.
+The Utah State Bar's Consumer Assistance Program is designed to help resolve conflicts between clients and their lawyers or paralegals.
+This program also allows you to file a complaint against a legal professional besides your own.

-The Bar also offers a Fee Dispute Resolution Program to work out fee disputes between clients and their attorneys.
+The Bar also offers a Fee Dispute Resolution Program to work out fee disputes between clients and their lawyers or licensed paralegal practitioner.

 Unauthorized Practice of Law

-Only attorneys licensed by the Utah State Bar can practice law in Utah.
-Paralegals, notarios, immigration consultants and others may not give legal advice or otherwise practice law unless they are licensed attorneys.
-You can use the Utah State Bar's attorney directory to see if someone is a licensed Utah attorney.
+Only lawyers and Licensed Paralegal Practitioners licensed by the Utah State Bar can practice law in Utah.
+Paralegals, notarios, immigration consultants and others may not give legal advice or otherwise practice law unless they are licensed lawyers or Licensed Paralegal Practitioners.
+You can use the Utah State Bar's directory to see if someone is a licensed Utah lawyer or Licensed Paralegal Practitioner.

 Supreme Court Rule of Professional Practice 14-802 defines the practice of law.
 The rule also says that giving clerical help to fill out court forms is not the practice of law if no fee is charged.